 Ayia Napa Nightlife

 If you think you’ll skip Cyprus because it has nothing but ruins and old castles aside from the beaches, then you are missing out on one of the Mediterranean’s premier party places.
 Ayia Napa is home to one of the best bar scenes in Europe itself.
 They have a Central Party District (CPD) which ensures a wild night all-year round even outside the peak season.
 The CPD features Ayias Mavris Street, you can’t miss it since it’s virtually a neon city.

 Ayia Napa is a coastal town, and if you want to party with that island feel, go to the beach bars instead of the CPD.
-Bring your international driver’s permit for identification, or if you need to drive around.
 The bars here are not all blaring dance beats and techno music, since they have a more laid-back feel.
 Load up on brews amid the golden sands and the waves, enjoy live music performances with chill tunes.
 Makronissos Beach and Nissi Bay Beach have numerous choices, and they also offer tasty cuisine during the day.
 Ayia Napa is a destination in itself.

 Another charming coastal city in Cyprus, Larnaca is home to one of their biggest airports.
-You can stay in a hotel here and send your international driver’s permit to the hotel’s zip code, so you can drive off.
 Larnaca has beaches and Forts, but its main attractions are based on the world’s biggest religions.
 The Agios Lazarus and Hala Sultan Tekke are landmarks that visitors of all faiths love to visit for the combination of spectacular architecture and ambiance.

 North Cyprus Attractions